SLO County hotel restrictions extended, one more week

 - Other county cases — 14

 In California, there has been a slight uptick in the number of new cases during the past week, primarily in a handful of counties in Southern California.
-Even though it has only approximately 10 percent of the state’s population, Los Angeles County has reported more than 55 percent of the deaths from coronavirus in California.
+Even though it has only approximately 10 percent of the state’s population, Los Angeles County has reported more than 55 percent of the deaths from coronavirus in the state.

-As of Friday afternoon, there have been 106,121 positive cases and 4,120 deaths in California.
+As of Friday afternoon, there have been 106,121 positive cases, and 4,120 deaths in California.

 California Counties with highest numbers of coronavirus cases: